Former Monmouth County Democratic Chairman Puts His Money Where His Mouth Is

 “I might even spend more by the time the 13th (the August 13th primary) comes around,” Scudiery said this morning.

-“He’s all about himself, not for the people,” Scudiery said of the congressman whose tenure coincided with his own marathon as party chairman, “When I brought to events, non-political events, like for senior citizens, Italian-Americans or small businesses, people would always say, ‘Frank, you never got back to me, I need your help,’ He’s been an embarrassment.
+“He’s all about himself, not for the people,” Scudiery said of the congressman whose tenure coincided with his own marathon as party chairman, “When I brought him to events, non-political events, like for senior citizens, Italian-Americans or small businesses, people would always say, ‘Frank, you never got back to me, I need your help,’ He’s been an embarrassment.
 He rarely followed through.
 When he did follow through, it was usually with excuses, not results.”

 “Frank said there was nothing he could do to help get Sandy Hook re-opened after the Superstorm.
-He told the business that depend on the tourism at Sandy Hook, the entire Bayshore, they would have to wait until 2014.
+He told the businesses that depend on the tourism at Sandy Hook, the entire Bayshore, they would have to wait until 2014.
 That would have been devastating to so many who already lost so much.
 Thank God other federal and state officials were able to intervene and get the park open.”

 “He’s been in office for 25 years, what has he done?!
 Fort Monmouth and all of those jobs.
 Gone!
 Sandy Hook and Fort Hancock.
 He teamed up with a major Republican fundraiser to prevent the rehabilitation of the Fort, and all the jobs that would have created.
 It’s disgraceful.
 And those historical buildings are just rotting away, now 10 years later.”